samreis/samreis/README.md

-Hey! 🙋🏻‍♀️
+### Hey!  🙋‍♀️

 My name is Samantha Reis.
 I'm a Brazilian computer science student (and I love it!) who's passionate about solving problems and learning new skills.
-I'm always open to new challenges and ready to face changes! ‍🚀
+I'm always open to new challenges and ready to face changes! 🚀🚀

-"Make things as simple as possible.
-But don't limit yourself to the simplest things."
+#### “I never am really satisfied that I understand anything; because, understand it well as I may, my comprehension can only be an infinitesimal fraction of all I want to understand." ✨🧠 (Ada Lovelace)

 #